PLMUN-CITCS/2025-ITELEC2-WK02S01E05/README.md

    - This exercise demonstrates how to combine different programming concepts to build a more functional program.
    - It reinforces the importance of data type conversion (using float() in this case).
    - It shows how to use the math library for more advanced mathematical operations.
+   - It introduces basic error handling (checking for negative input before calculating the square root).
    - It emphasizes the importance of clear and formatted output.
    - It uses f-strings for cleaner and more readable formatting.